-But, I DO make sure that they have enough healthy lunch options that are already prepped and ready to go in the fridge so that all they have to do is pick out what they want.
+This simple Sunday routine idea is a great way to have enough healthy lunch options that are already prepped and ready to go in the fridge so that all your kids have to do is pick out what they want.

 That way, we aren’t scrambling to make lunches 10 minutes before the bus picks up… and my kids have no excuse to not make themselves a healthy lunch since I have nutritious lunch options ready to go for them.